 Dynamic Allocation Strategy.
-In managing the Fund, Pacific Investment Management Company LLC ("PIMCO" or the "Investment Manager") employs an active approach to allocation among multiple fixed income sectors based on, among other things, market conditions, valuation assessments, economic outlook, credit market trends and other economic factors.
+In managing the Fund, PIMCO employs an active approach to allocation among multiple fixed income sectors based on, among other things, market conditions, valuation assessments, economic outlook, credit market trends and other economic factors.
 With PIMCO's macroeconomic analysis as the basis for top-down investment decisions, including geographic and credit sector emphasis, PIMCO manages the Fund with a focus on seeking income generating investment ideas across multiple fixed income sectors, with an emphasis on seeking opportunities in developed and emerging global credit markets.
 PIMCO may choose to focus on particular countries/regions, asset classes, industries and sectors to the exclusion of others at any time and from time to time based on market conditions and other factors.
-The relative value assessment within fixed income sectors draws on PIMCO's regional and sector specialist expertise.
-As a matter of fundamental policy, the Fund will normally invest at least 25% of its total assets in privately-issued (commonly known as "non-agency") mortgage-related securities.
+The relative value assessment within fixed income sectors draws on PIMCO's regional and sector specialist insights.
 The Fund will observe various investment guidelines as summarized below.